jacobnlangley/jacobnlangley.github.io/content/posts/walking-giants/index.en.md

 Into the trees, they walked.

-Heads down, kicking rocks like giants canvasing a vast geography.
+Heads down, kicking rocks like giants canvassing a vast geography.

 They spoke nothing, feeling the silence was the fragile bond that held them together.